-3.2 How to Apply
+3.1 How to Apply

 Prior to applying, you must read this document through to completion.
 Applications must be completed and submitted through the Irish Cancer Society online grant management system.
-In order to submit an online application you are required to register at the following address: https://grants.cancer.ie.
+To submit an online application, you are required to register at the following address: https://grants.cancer.ie.
 When registering, please fill out all the fields on the registration form.